One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Model Problem

 Then each $v_k$ only depends on the coupling parameter $c$ .
-Hence, by the classical sub- and super-solution method, $-l^{-1}v_1$ is a sub-solution and $l^{-1}v_1$ is a super-solution for the representative components of $(\Qvec^l-\Qvec^\infty)$, and similarly, $-l^{-1}v_2$ is a sub-solution and $l^{-1}v_2$ is a super-solution for each of the vector components of $(\Mvec^l-\Mvec^\infty)$.
-The estimates then follow and the proof is complete. \end{proof}

-In the $l\to \infty$ limit, we compute useful asymptotic expansions of the OR solution branch for large $l$ and small $c$, by setting $l=\frac{1}{c}$ in the Euler--Lagrange equations \cref{eq:Q11}-\cref{eq:M2} and expanding around $(\Qvec^\infty, \Mvec^\infty)$ as shown below:
+Hence, by the classical sub- and super-solution method, $-l^{-1}v_1$ is a sub-solution and $l^{-1}v_1$ is a super-solution for each component of $(\Qvec^l-\Qvec^\infty)$, and similarly, $-l^{-1}v_2$ is a sub-solution and $l^{-1}v_2$ is a super-solution for each of the vector components of $(\Mvec^l-\Mvec^\infty)$.
+The estimates then follow and the proof is complete. \end{proof} In the supplementary material, we compute asymptotic expansions for $\Qvec^l$, $\Mvec^l$, for large $l$ and small $c$, complemented by numerical experiments.